My-Finance-Report/yearly_report/README.md

 - delete button in the table doesnt work
 - manually add transactions
 - budget and budget progress

 - option to add a new source on the upload page after you drop in the file
-- update schema to remove processed file fields
-- there seems to be some general bug with the mobile presentation

 - privacy policy
 - install a linter for extraneous imports
-- password dont match in wrong modal